 As a manager, you need to ensure you and your employees define professional development on the same terms, so you can better understand their end goal and how to help them get there.

-Why is employee development harder for remote teams?
+Why is employee development harder for remote/hybrid teams?

-Professional development is a challenging aspect of managing a team whether you’re in the office or remote.
+Professional development is a challenging aspect of managing a team whether you’re in the office, remote, or a mix of both.
 It requires continual coaching, active listening, thoughtful follow-up questions, and meaningful feedback.
 It also requires you to have extensive knowledge of your team member’s professional goals, strengths, areas of improvement, and motivations.